-Guidance Section 2 When does the menopause occur?
+Guidance Section 3 What happens during the menopause?

 The menopause brings physical changes to the body.
 For many people experiencing the menopause, it can result in physical, psychological and emotional changes to which it can be difficult to adjust.

 The particular changes involved can affect different people in different ways.